 Types of Patents and the Scope of Coverage

 Patents may cover two different types of invention.
-A utility patent filing (achieved either by first filing a provisional and then a utility application, or by skipping the provisional filing and just filing the utility application) protects the useful functions of an invention.
+A utility patent filing (which can be achieved either by first filing a provisional and then a utility application, or by skipping the provisional filing and just filing the utility application) protects the useful functions of an invention.
 A design patent, on the other hand, protects the ornamental features of a useful object.

 Both provisionals and utilities must disclose structure-how an invention is built, or how a method is carried out.
 References to vague features, benefits, or “functionalities” are not patentable, and do not enable an invention.
 The structure or method that produces those benefits may be patentable.